huancun/Openlist-EX-container/README-en.md

 ## <a id="Overview"></a>Overview

-This project integrates Alist, Aria2, qBittorrent and Caddy reverse proxy in a single container.
+This project integrates Openlist, Aria2, qBittorrent and Caddy reverse proxy in a single container.

 Support AMD64/Arm64/Armv7 architecture.

 ## <a id="Deployment"></a>Deployment

- 1. Download [docker-compose file](https://github.com/wy580477/Alist-EX-container/blob/main/docker-compose.yml) and save as `docker-compose.yml`.
+ 1. Download [docker-compose file](https://github.com/huancun/Openlist-EX-container/blob/main/docker-compose.yml) and save as `docker-compose.yml`.

  2. Set envs and run container with following command: